-This report provides details of the City's investment portfolio and performance to 31 December 2021.
+This report provides details of the City's investment portfolio and performance to 30 April 2022.

-The City's total Investment and Cash position was \$734.7M at 31 December 2021, with investments earning interest of \$0.3M for the month.
+The City's total Investment and Cash position was \$720.7M at 30 April 2022, with investments earning interest of \$0.3M for the month.

-The Covid-19 pandemic continues to create significant uncertainty in financial markets.
+The Covid-19 pandemic has created significant uncertainty in financial markets.
 The Reserve Bank of Australia (RBA) responded to the crisis by reducing the official cash rate, firstly on 3 March 2020 to 0.50 per cent, again on 20 March 2020 to 0.25 per cent, and then again on 2 November 2020 down to an official cash rate of 0.10 per cent.
-The RBA also launched a Term Funding Facility, now in the order of \$200 billion, which further reduced the funding costs of Authorised Deposit-Taking Institutions (ADIs).
-The market responded to these actions by reducing the rates on offer, with the lower investment yields continuing to have a sustained adverse impact on the City's portfolio return.
+However, this calendar year inflation has increased significantly, as a combination of global factors and domestic capacity constraints have raised costs and ultimately consumer prices.